Track mileage automatically

 How is company mileage reimbursement done?

-There are a few steps to proper mileage reimbursement.
-The two most important things your employees should do are proper mileage tracking and providing sufficient records of their business miles.
+Proper mileage reimbursement involves several steps.
+The two most important things your employees should do are properly track their mileage and provide sufficient records of their business miles.

 Tracking business mileage

-Employees must provide proof that they have driven the business miles they claim reimbursement for.
+Employees must provide proof that they have driven the business miles for which they claim reimbursement.
 One way to get that proof is by tracking mileage for each trip with a business mileage tracker.
-If setting up a mileage reimbursement program is of interest to you then you may want to consider setting a standard way in which everyone in the company tracks their mileage.
-That way generating mileage records will be quick and seamless.
+If setting up a mileage reimbursement program is of interest to you, then you may want to consider setting a standard way in which everyone in the company tracks their mileage.
+That way, mileage records will be generated quickly and seamlessly.
 However, you can also leave it entirely up to the employees’ wishes on how to track their mileage.

 GPS mileage tracking is common nowadays and part of any modern mileage tracking app out there.
-Some apps also offer automatic business mileage tracking which can save you and your employees time.
+Some apps also offer automatic business mileage tracking, which saves you and your employees time.
 Driversnote offers this option through the use of our iBeacon device, which automatically tracks all your business trips.

 Records for company mileage reimbursement